patonlab/wSterimol/README.md

 wSterimol [[id 1, id 3, id 4, id 5],[id 3, id 4, id 5, id 2]], 1, 3
 ```

-Reults in the following output in 'weighted.txt'
+Results in the following output in 'weighted.txt'

 ```
 Structures                   E (kcal/mol)  L1 (A)  B1 (A)  B5 (A)    (%)